MFR6340/theenglishextension.org/young-world-2/unit-1: Five Senses.md

 This unit is about human senses and comparing them to animal senses.

 ## Non-Fiction
+Included are multiple books about Louis Braille, who is
 ### Six Dots, A Story of Young Louis Braille, by Jen Bryant

 <img src="https://imgur.com/NJxodvq.png" width="25%" />